christofmuc/JammerNetz/README.md

 Of course be aware that the main influence on the quality has your internet provider and your choice where you are running the server.
 If you have high quality fibre and a good and fast ASIO audio interface, you can expect 30ms total latency, which we think is awesome, but if some participants are bound for cable internet and are trying to play together across all of Germany, even running the server in a suitable AWS instance in Frankfurt close to the internet's main hub you will not get much better than 70-80 ms total audio latency (not round trip time), which we feel stll is worth the effort!

+## Features

+JammerNetz allows you to

+  * Host a jam session on a server, allowing a configurable number of clients to participate.
+  * Allows for channel configuration to send mono or stereo channels, and also a "send-only" channel type for using microphones without hearing your own voice.
+This makes for a great communication during the session.
+  * Send multiple audio channels per client to the server, e.g. your synthesist can send the keyboards and his voice separately.
+  * Does automatic hard-disk recording of your session to local disk on each client in a lossless compressed FLAC file.
+  * Does automatic MIDI recording in case it detects any incoming MIDI notes, thereby logging all keys played into a MIDI file for later revisit ("what did I play?
+Sounds great!")

+### Limitations

+It should be noted that due to the design of the system, we have a few limitations or restrictions that other systems might not have.
+We believe that we have made sensible trade-offs, but your milage may vary:

+  1. Only ASIO drivers are currently supported by the JammerNetz Client.
+As we are aiming for lowest-possible latency, you should really use an Audio device with ASIO drivers.
+  2. All clients need to run on the same sample rate (48000 is set in the source, but you might want to switch to 44100), else mixing the signals together isn't straightforward.
+  3. As of today, even the buffer size used by the device must be identical.
+The file BuffersConfig.h has the constants and is currently set at 128 samples.

 ## Usage

 As of today, the system is still in a built-and-run-yourself state.
 You will need some experience in compiling a C++ application, getting the required third party binaries and repos, starting an AWS instance and deploying the Linux build of the server there to start it.
 Depending on the interest in this system, we might be able to provide more help.

+## Building the software

 ### Prerequisites

 We use the magnificent JUCE library to immensly reduce the amount of work we have to do.
 You can download it for free from [JUCE.com](https://juce.com/).

+Recursive checkout with Git submodules is required to retrieve the nice JUCE module [ff_meters](https://github.com/ffAudio/ff_meters) from ffAudio into the correct directory.

 In addition, you will need the [Steinberg ASIO SDK](https://www.steinberg.net/en/company/developers.html), which can be downloaded from their webseite.
 Here is a direct link: (https://www.steinberg.net/asiosdk).
 Unzip the contents into the third_party\ASIOSDK directory.